ashpect/lib_manage/README.md

 3.Clients can

+    1.view all books and issue a checkout request.

-    1.view the list of books.
+    2.view the list of issued books as well as the pending checkin/checkout requests.

-    2.request admin to check-in/check-out books.
+    3.request admin to check-in books.

 4.Books can have

     1.multiple copies

-    2.mutiple users can take the book untill exhausted.
+    2.mutiple users can request to issue the book untill copies are exhausted.